Chateau with 13 bedrooms, 11 bathrooms and private pool in Montjoi, the South of France

 This chateau is:

-Outside this chateau in Montjoi, the South of FranceThis chateau has a pool.
+Outside this chateau in Montjoi, the South of FranceThis chateau has a pool and a barbecue.

 Prices and availability